 The office and examining-room skills of medical assistants make them valuable additions to group practices, clinics, and similar facilities.
-Medical assistants offer a less-expensive alternative to nurses and free up physicians to handle more complex tasks.
+Medical assistants step in to handle basic duties.
+This allows doctors and nurses to focus on more-complex issues.

 As a Medical Assistant, you'll be a well-respected professional playing a crucial role in the world of healthcare.
 The coursework covered in your MA education sets the foundation for a successful career.
 Keep reading for information on the subject covered in a typical medical assistant program.